Keeps vs Hims: Which hair loss treatments are better?

 How we evaluated Keeps and Hims

 For the most part, we confined our evaluation to each company’s hair loss approach, but we also made concessions where some of Hims’ products or services could clearly augment certain hair loss treatments.
-We also noted when and how Keeps’ focus on hair loss could give it an edge over Hims, especially in the investment toward more advanced treatment options like hair restoration.
+Specifically, we looked at cost, available treatments, quality of medical care, and customer service and convenience.

 Let’s take a quick look at each criterion, and we’ll expound on these points even more as we get further down the page.